errisy/bindable/README.md

 }
 ```

-The author has another project that he must finish by the end of Sep 2016, so the progress of this framework might be slowed down.
+The author has another project that he must finish by the end of Sep 2016, so the progress of this framework is suspended.

 Eventually, the bindable framework should offer a front-end UI style that is very similar to WPF.

+## How to get the example working on your computer?
+[bindable.ts](bindable/bindable/bindable.ts) relies on nothing.
+You can use this single file in anywhere.
+[ui.ts](bindable/bindable/ui.ts) contains canvas layout examples, so it requires EaselJS and AngularJS2.
+But [ui.ts](bindable/bindable/ui.ts) itself is a set of logic that mimics WPF.
+You can change the underlying view implementation to DOM elements and it should work for HTML.

+The exmaple contains on AngularJS2 and EaselJS.
+It also has a NodeJS server script in the [/bindable/bindable/server.sys.js](bindable/server.sys.js).
+You can start the server with [watch.cmd](bindable/watch.cmd).
+You can certainly use any other web servers, since the files in this project are purely front-end.

 ## where is the file?
 the bindable.ts is at [bindable\bindable.ts](bindable/bindable/bindable.ts)